As you transition away from

 during the process.

-buffer to merge secondary index records to indexes in batches.
-That
+uses the insert buffer to merge secondary index records to indexes

-saves a lot of disk I/O. For rollback, no such mechanism is used,
+in batches.
+That saves a lot of disk I/O. For rollback, no such

-and the rollback can take 30 times longer than the insertion.
+mechanism is used, and the rollback can take 30 times longer than

 In the case of a runaway rollback, if you do not have valuable data in your database, it may be advisable to kill the database process rather than wait for millions of disk I/O operations to complete.
 For the complete procedure, see Section 15.21.2, “Forcing InnoDB Recovery”.